A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if Winston Churchill had sent the fateful telegram in 1938?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Alternate Nations thread.
-Alternate Historian and 1 other(s) like this article.

 In 1938,facing down Nazi pressure to secede the Sudetenland to the Third Reich, the President of Czechoslovakia Edvard Benes declared war on Germany.

 Fire your cannon & all will be wellThe catalist was a a fateful telegram from anti-appeasement politican Winston Spencer Churchill advising "Fire your cannon, and all will be well".